Canadian Cancer Society: Organization

 Public accountability for the organization rests at the national level.
 The national Board of Directors has 21 volunteer representatives from across Canada.
 The CEO of the Canadian Cancer Society is Andrea Seale.

 Fundraising

 The Daffodil Campaign

 The logo for the Canadian Cancer Society is the daffodil.
 The flower had served as a symbol of cancer awareness since the 1950s, when volunteers for CCS organized a fundraising tea in Toronto; the volunteers used daffodils to decorate the tables, as they thought it would create hope that cancer could be beaten.

-The use of daffodils for fundraising began in 1956, when volunteers handed out daffodils at Toronto-area restaurants, as a means to spread the message about cancer awareness; at first, the daffodils were given to the patrons, just to get the word out about cancer, but when some wanted to pay for the flowers or make a donation, it was realized that the daffodils could be used as a fundraising tool for CCS.

-This led to the first Daffodil Days in the spring of 1957, when CCS volunteers in Toronto raised over $1,200 on sales of daffodils.
-As the first flower of spring, the daffodil became a symbol of hope in the fight against cancer and Daffodil Days fundraising events spread throughout the rest of Canada and amongst cancer organizations around the world, including the American Cancer Society, the Irish Cancer Society and The Cancer Council Australia.

-Since then, Daffodil Days has evolved to the annual Daffodil Campaign, one of CCS's signature fundraising events.
-Each year, CCS raises funds to help those affected by cancer through daffodil pin and live flower sales, canvassing and galas.

-In 2000, the CCS adopted the daffodil as part of its logo, replacing the sword and snakes logo, which symbolized the rod of Asclepius, the dominant symbol for professional healthcare associations in North America.
-Many cancer organizations have also incorporated the daffodil in their logos including The Cancer Council Australia, Irish Cancer Society and Marie Curie Cancer Care, although the American Cancer Society continues to use a rod of Asclepius-styled logo.

 Relay For Life

 Relay For Life is one of Canadian Cancer Society's signature fundraising event.
 Relay For Life is a non-competitive, outdoor, overnight relay held in hundreds of communities across Canada every year.
 The 12-hour relay brings teams of 10 people together to take turns walking, running or wheeling around a track from 7 p.m. to 7 a.m.
 Main events include a Survivors' Victory Lap, a luminary ceremony to remember loved ones lost to cancer as well as anything from karaoke to bingo to help keep people energized throughout the night.
 In 2009, the event raised more than $52 million for CCS at 474 events across Canada.